Form of Government: Federal state

 Most of the energy produced comes from exploiting the country’s huge hydro-electric potential.
 The James Bay Project (Québec) and Churchill Falls (Québec) are two of the largest power plants.
 Mostly in Ontario, there are 19 active nuclear reactors, based on CANDU technology, which has been developed independently and sold abroad.
 Thermal power plants are located at Lennox (Ontario) and Wabamun (Alberta).

 Chemical companies tend to produce fertilizers (at Sarnia, Welland, Port Maitland, Fort Saskatchewan, Trail, Calgary, Redwater and Brandon), ammonia (at Trail), synthetic rubber, plastic materials and resins, helium (at Swift Current, in Saskatchewan) and chlorine.
 The industry associated with forest exploitation is very important.
-Production plants making cellulose, wood pulp and paper are located at Ottawa, Hull, Vancouver, Québec and Trois-Rivières; newsprint production is concentrated at Thunder Bay, Gatineau and Port Alberni.
+Production plants making cellulose, wood pulp and paper are concentrated in Québec, Ontario and British Columbia.
 Ottawa is one of the world’s largest trading centres for timber.
 Montréal, Toronto and Kitchener are important for the furniture industry.
 Canada is one of the world’s top producers of groundwood pulp and chemical pulp.
 Companies in the sector are moving towards developing activities with a high degree of added value (such as components for furniture, prefabricated houses).

 The automotive industry is based in Ontario, with plants at Alliston, Brampton, Cambridge, Ingersoll, Oakville, Oshawa, Windsor and Woodstock.
 Montréal, Rivière-du-Loup, Winnipeg and Calgary are important railway construction centres.
 There are shipyards at Lauzon, Halifax, Sydney, Victoria, Vancouver and Montréal.
 The textile industry is based in Québec where the processing of cotton predominates, but also of silk and yarns in general (at factories in Montréal, Saint-Hyacinthe, Drummondville, Trois-Rivières, Shawinigan Falls, Sherbrooke, Magog and Valleyfield).
 In Ontario there are many woollen mills, knitwear companies and carpet factories (in Toronto, Hamilton, Woodstock, London, Galt, Ingersoll, Briantford, Niagara Falls, Saint Catharines, Kingston and Peterborough).
 Artificial textile fibres are produced in Cornwall, Drummondville and Edmonton.
 Synthetic fibres are made in the valley of the St. Lawrence (at Drummondville, Ste.-Thérèse, Richmond and Cornwall) and in Ontario (at Millhaven, Galt, Brantford, Kingston, Cobourg and Welland).